Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 3. Garudasana pose for tension headaches

-This is particularly good for people who have desk jobs and end up sitting for long hours.
-Refer to the image below for step-by-step guidance on how to do this pose.
+This is particularly good for people who have desk jobs and sit for long hours.
+The image below provides step-by-step guidance on how to do this pose.

 Yoga for tension headaches-garudasana pose